 Her company wants to hire her back, but the hospitality industry has been devastated by the pandemic.
 Most conferences were canceled or have gone virtual.
 Tara is worried that after the restrictions are lifted, there won’t be a job to return to.
 Tara posed the question: “Take the whole pandemic off the front burner… Not only is it a long way down the road that they’re going to be back in the hotels, but when they do start coming back, are they even going to come back?”
 Video conferencing is cheaper than sending people to hotels.
 If even half of the conventions went away, she said, it would still be detrimental to the industry.

 As she thinks about her newborn son, she realizes the importance of having security.
 The future has risks and she wants to avoid a repeat of the same situation.
 It makes her wonder if she should be looking into government contracting because the government was still fully functioning in all its capacity throughout the pandemic.
 It makes her wonder if she needs to do a full 180 degree turn and change her career path completely.
 Thinking about changing careers brings her anxiety, but unemployment benefits won’t last forever.
+After all, hotel events were canceled and so was her career.

 Read more about this industry with how an event planner faced a perfect storm of apathy or read more on small businesses with how a dance studio languishes while waiting for phase five.